CommonAccord/Cmacc-Org/Doc/S/Sandbox/Helena/Message/Taxonomy.md

 Why.Ti=Messages in order to:

-Why.ChangeOrder.Ti=To Modify an Order
+Why.ChangeOrder.Ti=Modify an Order

 Why.ChangeOrder.sec=To modify an order, please log into {DataRightsPortal.Link}.
 Your user name is your email address.

 Why.ChangeOrder.=[G/Z/ol/Base]

-Why.ModifyArrangement.Ti=To Propose a Modification of Our Arrangement
+Why.ModifyArrangement.Ti=Propose a Modification of Our Arrangement

 Why.ModifyArrangement.sec=To propose a modification to our contractual arrangement, please send an email as described below.

 Why.ModifyArrangement.=[G/Z/ol/Base]

-Why.Renew.Ti=To Renew our Contract
+Why.Renew.Ti=Renew our Contract

 Why.Renew.sec=To renew our contract, please send an email {Recipient.Email} as described below at least {Renew.AdvanceNotice.Period} before the end of the contract.

 Why.Renew.=[G/Z/ol/Base]

-Why.DataRights.Ti=To Exercise Rights Regarding Data
+Why.DataRights.Ti=Exercise Rights Regarding Data

 Why.DataRights.sec=To exercise your rights relating to privacy or data, please log into {Receiver.DataRightsPortal.Link}.
 Your user name is your email address.